Texas Democratic Party: U.S. Senate

 Both of Texas's U.S. Senate seats have been held by Republicans since 1993.
 Bob Krueger was the last Democrat to represent Texas in the U.S. Senate.
-Appointed in January 1993 by then Governor Ann Richards to fill the vacancy left by Lloyd Bentsen after Bentsen’s appointment as the U.S. Secretary of the Treasury, Krueger lost his bid for a full term to Republican challenger Kay Bailey Hutchison.
-Lloyd Bentsen was also the last Democrat to represent Texas in the U.S. Senate in 1988 and the last Democrat to represent Texas for a full term in the U.S. Senate from 1983 to 1989.
+Appointed in January 1993 by then Governor Ann Richards to fill the vacancy left by Lloyd Bentsen after Bentsen's appointment as the U.S. Secretary of the Treasury, Krueger lost his bid to finish the term in the subsequent 1993 special election to Republican challenger Kay Bailey Hutchison.
+Lloyd Bentsen was the last Democrat to represent Texas for a full term in the U.S. Senate from 1983 to 1989.

 U.S. House of Representatives

-As of the 2022 elections, out of the 38 seats Texas is apportioned in the U.S. House of Representatives, 13 are held by Democrats:
+As of July 2025, out of the 38 seats Texas is apportioned in the U.S. House of Representatives, 12 are held by Democrats: